Leslie8826/SQL/Oracle/README.md

 Analysis of data from a car in AI puposes

 ## Project 3
-Analysis of orders taken by a clients in a manga companies
+Analysis of orders taken by a clients in a manga company